 Gas cylinder blast kills 5 children in Bangladesh

-DHAKA, Bangladesh (AP) — Police say at least five children have died and 17 others were injured after a gas cylinder used to inflate balloons exploded in Bangladesh's capital.
+DHAKA, Bangladesh (AP) — At least five children died and 17 others were injured Wednesday after a gas cylinder used to inflate balloons exploded outside a school in Bangladesh's capital, police said.

-Police Chief Abul Kalam Azad said the explosion took place Wednesday when a vendor was selling balloons to children who live in a nearby slum in Dhaka's Rupnagar area.
+Local police chief Abul Kalam Azad said the explosion took place when a vendor was selling balloons to children who live in a nearby slum in Dhaka's Rupnagar area.
+The cylinder was placed on a tricycle rickshaw when the explosion happened, he said.

 The children who died were between ages 7 and 14.
 Azad said the death toll could rise.